I'll probably add to this if I come up with more ideas, but this is what I currently have:

 Talking with Father-dearest:

-How did he feel when he learned Athena kidnapped you?
+How did he feel when he learned Athena kidnapped MC?

 (Father= Hades/Poseidon) What was his reaction to Athena’s sentencing (and the impact on MC it implied)?
 (Father= Zeus) Why did he sentence Athena to Tartarus?
 (Father= Poseidon) Did he agree with the decision?

 (Father= Zeus/Poseidon) How much does he know about MC’s life with Athena?
-His opinion on Hades’ involvement in your upbringing.
+His opinion on Hades’ involvement in MC's upbringing.

-(Father= Hades) Why did he help Athena raise you?
+(Father= Hades) Why did he help Athena raise MC?
 What happened to him after he left?
-Does Persephone know he’s your father?
+Does Persephone know he is MC's father?

 How much does he know about MC’s life on the run?